vercel/vercel/.changeset/honest-bobcats-agree.md

 "@vercel/build-utils": patch
 ---

-Add experimental field to Lambda output
+Add experimental field to Lambda and size to FileFsRef output